-In considering applications the Graduate Committee places considerable weight on the biographical statement and the writing sample.
-GRE scores are also important, and we prefer applicants to have a verbal score of 160 and 4.5 for analytical writing.
+In considering applications, the Graduate Committee places considerable weight on the biographical statement, the student's past academic record, letters of recommendation and the writing sample.
+GRE scores are also important, and we prefer applicants to have a verbal score of 160 and above and at least 4.5 for analytical writing.
 Students applying for the sociology track should aim for a score of 160 in the quantitative section of the GRE exam.
 A TOEFL score of 110 is desirable.